acouloir/AndyMilewski-Resume/topics/resumeMarch2018.md

     Drive strategy and adoption of Hybrid IT for R&D community targeting DevOps methodologies to enable transformation of applications to modern, micro-services based architectures

-    Partnered with Global IT and EG R&amp;D Business Units on strategy, incubation, and governance to accelerate adoption
+    Partnered with Global IT and EG R&D Business Units on strategy, incubation, and governance to accelerate adoption

     Lead program to enable Products teams with transformation of Build Pipelines to Continuous Integration